 Driving any vehicle while impaired by alcohol is not only extremely dangerous – it’s a crime.
 Manitoba takes a strong stance against drinking and driving with some of the toughest penalties in the country.
 You could be fined and possibly jailed.
 You could lose your licence and your vehicle.
 You could lose your job or be critically hurt.
+If you are in an accident, your insurance coverage can be denied.
 Worse still, you could lose your life or take the life of someone else.

 Impaired driving is a serious threat to public safety with significant sanctions and consequences.

 As of Dec.
 16, 2019, The Highway Traffic Act is amended to adopt an immediate roadside prohibition approach to deal with persons driving under the influence of alcohol.
 This new approach and tough new sanctions take effect right at roadside, based upon the results of an approved screening device (ASD).

 Register a “warn” - Blood alcohol concentration between .05 and .079